rust-lang/book/src/ch19-01-all-the-places-for-patterns.md

 </Listing>

 Here, we match a tuple against a pattern.
-Rust compares the value `(1, 2, 3)` to the pattern `(x, y, z)` and sees that the value matches the pattern, in that it sees that the number of elements is the same in both, so Rust binds `1` to `x`, `2` to `y`, and `3` to `z`.
+Rust compares the value `(1, 2, 3)` to the pattern `(x, y, z)` and sees that the value matches the pattern—that is, it sees that the number of elements is the same in both—so Rust binds `1` to `x`, `2` to `y`, and `3` to `z`.
 You can think of this tuple pattern as nesting three individual variable patterns inside it.